 Alex Van Pelt brings a tenured career to the Cleveland Browns coaching staff.

-On Wednesday, the Browns announced the hiring of Van Pelt, who spent the last season as the quarterback’s coach for the Cincinnati Bengals.
+The Browns announced the hiring of Van Pelt, who spent the last season as the quarterback’s coach for the Cincinnati Bengals in January.

 — Ian Rapoport (@RapSheet) January 30, 2020

-Here are five things to know about the new Browns offensive coordinator.
+Here are five things to know about the Browns offensive coordinator.

 1. One Of The Best Pitt QBs Ever